jendives2000/End-to-end-NewLife-Healthcare-Hub-Data-Analysis---Microsoft-SQL-Power-BI/README.md

 I am a Junior Data Analyst transitioning from 9+ years as a senior freelance motion designer.
 I use Power BI, SQL & Python to turn raw data into clear, actionable reports for stakeholders.

 I love working with data because I enjoy finding root causes and explanations behind problems.
 Understanding how numbers reflect business processes feels like one of the most concrete ways to grasp how a company truly operates.
 I also appreciate that my work can influence future decisions and create real impact.
-I’m also driven by continuous learning, and data analytics gives me that every day.
+I’m  driven by continuous learning, and data analytics gives me that every day.